dlt-rilmta/emtokenpy/README.md

 ## Usage

 Please refer to [e-magyar-tsv](https://github.com/dlt-rilmta/e-magyar-tsv) for usage.

+## Caveat

+The `emtokenpy.py` is a demo suffering from performance issues, do not use it.
+The preferred way to use quntoken with e-magyar-tsv is run it with `emw.sh` (see in the [repo](https://github.com/dlt-rilmta/e-magyar-tsv) of e-magyar-tsv).